Open NowBusiness

 What is the Airservices Australia Enroute Charges Payment Scheme?

 The Airservices Australia Enroute Charges Payment Scheme is a business grant offered by Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts in Australia.
 The Airservices Australia Enroute Charges Payment Scheme supports regional commercial airlines and aeromedical providers by subsidising enroute charges for eligible services to regional and remote communities.
-It aims to help maintain essential air services and support testing of new regional routes.
+It aims to help maintain essential air services and encourage testing of new regional routes.

 2